jasedragon/rea-challenge/README.md

 * The AWS account will have sufficient permissions to stop/start and create/destroy EC2 instances in the chose AWS Region.
 Example [IAM policy here](deploy/policy/Restrict_Region.json).
 * In the case that the AWS account is configured for both gui and cli access, [limited access to Cloudwatch](deploy/policy/Limited_Cloudwatch.json) can be configured in order for the AWS gui to display basic EC2 monitoring information.
 * In order to control costs, instance types will be [limited by IAM policy](deploy/policy/Limit_EC2_instance_types.json).
 (WIP)
-* In order to configure the OS and deploy the Sinatra application, an ssh keypair is required.
+* To configure the OS and deploy the Sinatra application, an ssh keypair is required.
 Instructions for generating one can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#new-console) Ensure you download the private key in pem format and take note of the AWS "Name" for the keypair and set that in the [vars file](deploy/terraform/terraform.tfvars)

-### Dev Environment
+### Development Environment
 These instructions assume the developer is using a Linux OS.
 Windows/OSX users are encouraged to utilise a suitable docker or vm image.